humayun-sarfraz/WordPress-Development-Standards/README.md

 # WordPress Development Standards Guide

 ## Overview
-This repository contains a comprehensive guide on WordPress development standards for creating secure, performant, and high-quality themes and plugins.
-The guide follows official WordPress coding standards and includes best practices for security, performance, and compatibility.
+This repository provides a detailed guide on WordPress development standards for creating secure, high-quality, and performant themes and plugins.
+It adheres to official WordPress coding practices and includes guidelines for security, performance, and compatibility.

 ---